ls1intum/Artemis/docs/user/plagiarism-check.rst

 #.
 Reviewing check's results by a student and by an instructor.
 #.
 Fixing submissions marked as a significant similarity.
 #.
 Responding to a significant similarity plagiarism case that persisted after the exercise due date.
+#.
+Adding a verdict to a significant similarity plagiarism case that persisted after the exercise due date.

 .. raw:: html